-The UN Security Council has approved the deployment of an additional 4,000-strong peacekeeping force in South Sudan, after recent fighting threatened to send the country back to all-out civil war.
+The United Nations Security Council has approved the deployment of an additional 4,000-strong peacekeeping force in South Sudan after recent fighting threatened to send the country back to all-out civil war.

 UN accuses South Sudan troops of committing atrocities